happybara-io/WorkflowBuddy/README.md

 Slack used to offer [Outgoing Webhooks](https://slack.com/apps/A0F7VRG6Q-outgoing-webhooks?tab=more_info) as a way to listen for new messages/Trigger Words in Slack messages and then fire a webhook to external URLs.

 It has a warning at the top though _"Please note, this is a legacy custom integration - an outdated way for teams to integrate with Slack.
 These integrations lack newer features and they will be deprecated and possibly removed in the future."_.
-To avoid any issues, you can alternatively use WorkflowBuddy to listen for `message`**\*** events & then use it's `Step: Send a Webhook` to accomplish the same thing.
+To avoid any issues, you can alternatively use WorkflowBuddy to accomplish the same thing (in 2 ways!).

+Enable listening for `message`**\*** events, then either directly proxy the event to your webhook (by adding it to the `Event-Webhook Map` in App Home) or use the `Step: Send a Webhook` as part of a longer Workflow.

 **\*** _WorkflowBuddy doesn't yet have the same granularity for filtering events, but it is on the potential roadmap._